-If you use Firebug and visit Gmail you receive a message “Firebug is known to make Google Mail slow unless it is configured correctly” which was not known by me.
-Google suggests to disable Firebug for the Google domain completely which should not be a huge problem normally.
+If you use Firebug and visit Google's email service Gmail, you may receive the message "Firebug is known to make Google Mail slow unless it is configured correctly".

 To do this you simply right-click the green Firebug icon in the status bar and select “Disable Firebug for mail.google.com”.
 Another option offered by Google would be to disable certain features of Firebug while visiting Gmail.
 Those are the Show XMLHttpRequests and Disable Network Monitoring options.